AssistiveRoboticsUNH/smart_home_robot/README.md

 5. **Do not commit `.env`**
 The `.env` file contains sensitive information and must stay private.
 It is already included in `.gitignore` to prevent accidental commits.

+### Set up Webapp
+Install the application in https://github.com/AssistiveRoboticsUNH/Hello_Face on your tablet

+1. Connect the tablet to your laptop and copy the Hello_Face.apk in the apk folder to the Download folder on your tablet.
+2. go to the Download folder on your tablet and click on the apk file to install it.
+3. Set your Robot IP & Help Number (Swipe from left → Settings → enter values → Save.)